Feirell/serialization-generator/README.md

 \- The structure needs to remain the same

 \- The receiver needs to know the structure and construct a deserializer

+### This package vs FlatBuffers / protobuf

+[FlatBuffers](https://google.github.io/flatbuffers) and [protobuf](https://protobufjs.github.io/protobuf.js/) are two solutions which are well tested and have a huge userbase.
+I had not found those before implementing this library.
+They might be better suited for your usecase!

+Disclaimer: I have never used one of them, my pros and cons are only first impressions.

+\+ Only meant to transport JavaScript Values, might be more suitable

+\+ This library is only meant to be used by JavaScript or TypeScript, might be more tailored for that usecase

+\- They are better tested

+\- The other libraries have an extensive documentations / many answered questions

+\- Might have an inferior performance, might be better optimized

+\- Somewhat standard

+\- You can access data from FlatBuffers without deserialization

 ### Structured clone